-If you are done clicking those marvelous pictures of the sites mentioned above, it’s time to visit Caicos national museum!
+If you are done clicking those marvelous pictures of the sites mentioned above, it’s time to visit the Caicos National Museum!
 What is unique about the place?
 This museum is placed on one of the oldest stone structures in Turks and Caicos.
 This structure is popularly called the Guinep house.
-This house was built in the 1885s and got its name from a massive guinep tree.
+This house was built in the 1885s and got its name from a massive guinea tree.

-The Turks and Caicos national museum house a vast variety of exhibitions.
+The Turks and Caicos National Museum houses a vast variety of exhibitions.
 One of the most popular among these is the Molasses Reef Wreck.
 This is stated to be the oldest shipwreck that took place in Europe.
 The structure stages itself on the ground floor of the museum.
 Its remnants are a rich example of showcasing the early explorers’ unique culture and habits!

 There are other rooms as well.
 One of these spaces showcases maritime exhibitions.
 Grand Turk lighthouse forms one in this collection!
-The museum’s second floor is dedicated to the highlights of the early settlers, such as the Africans, Bermudan, Latin American, Taino groups, and others.
+The museum’s second floor is dedicated to the highlights of the early settlers, such as the Africans, Bermudans, Latin Americans, Taino groups, and others.